Kotlin/KEEP/proposals/extensions/android-parcelable.md

 Some syntactic options:
 - The names `Parcelize` and `Transient` are just placeholders for now.
-- We could allow the user to omit teh supertype `Parcelable`, to be more DRY and have only the annotation to signify that the class is Parcelable, btu this would be more challenging wrt the tooling support.
+- We could allow the user to omit the supertype `Parcelable`, to be more DRY and have only the annotation to signify that the class is Parcelable, but this would be more challenging wrt the tooling support.
 - We could annotate the supertype itself to make it more local:
   - `class MyParcelable(val data: Int): @Auto Parcelable`